overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Permissions required: FileSystem

-> Writes content into the target file.
+> Writes content into the target text file.

 If the file doesn’t exist, it will be created, along with any needed directories along the path.
 Otherwise, the file’s content will be overwritten.